 - The longest time is spent on a “client only” page where I have some training videos.
 So let’s ignore that one for now

-- The second longest time (14 minutes) is a page which people find very interesting – and it has been well optimised for keywords because it is where a lot of people (2.47%) enter my site.
+- The second longest time (14 minutes) is a page that people find very interesting – and it has been well-optimised for keywords because it is where a lot of people (2.47%) enter my site.
 It also shows me that once they’ve read the info they leave – (93.7% bounce rate) – so I need to edit the info on this page to entice them to visit other pages/posts on my site and not leave.

 - When I scroll right down and look at the pages/posts with the least amount of time – it shows me that I need to make the content more interesting – maybe add more images, use better headings, link to other pages etc.